top of page

 Where it all began: Pride Calgary

-Project pride Calgary originally began back in the 80s where it sprung from a group of individuals who referred to themselves as “The Gay Chamber of Commerce”.
-This group included: Camp 181, Apollo, the Metropolitan Community Church, Calgary Lesbian and Gay Action Guild and the Rocky Mountain Singers and Gaylines.
-The first festival commenced alongside the anniversary of the stonewall riots in New York.
+Project Pride Calgary originally began back in the 80s when it sprung from a group of individuals who referred to themselves as “The Gay Chamber of Commerce”.
+This group included: Camp 181, Apollo, the Metropolitan Community Church, the Calgary Lesbian and Gay Action Guild and the Rocky Mountain Singers and Gaylines.
+The first festival commenced alongside the anniversary of the Stonewall riots in New York.

 The first-ever gay pride festival was small and consisted of some live music, exhibits, a dance and a family picnic.
 Gradually the pride festival began to grow and expand over the period of a week.
 Local bars and restaurants began sponsoring the festivities activities, eventually allowing the festival to fund a mystery murder night, along with several concerts.